Whiteknight/ParserObjects/docs/v5/parsers_chars.md

 var parser = CharacterString("abc");
 ```

-This is functionally equivalent to a combination of the `MatchSequence` and `Transform` parsers:
+This is functionally equivalent to (though faster than) a combination of the `MatchSequence` and `Transform` parsers:

 ```csharp
 var parser = Match("abc").Transform(x => new string(x.ToArray()));